FuelLabs/sway-standards/standards/src_6/README.md

 # Rationale

-The ABI discussed is simple and covers the known use cases of token vaults while allowing safe implementations
+The ABI discussed and covers the known use cases of token vaults while allowing safe implementations

-# Backwards compatibility
+# Backwards Compatibility

 This standard is fully compatible with the SRC-20 standard